 Scheduling Your Next Appointment

 To maintain your waxing results, it is a good idea to regularly schedule your appointments.
-If you are currently waxing, you should wait 2-4 weeks from your last appointment for another facial wax and 4-6 weeks for a body wax.
-We would be happy to set up your next appointment before you leave the spa.
+We would be happy to set up your next appointment before you leave the spa to ensure you are able to get in for your next appointment in a timely fashion.

 A Few Final Notes